|Nutrition Facts (per serving)|

 Keto sugar cookies are the perfect low-carb version of your favorite holiday sugar cookies.
 You can have all the sweet taste of the season without the extra carbohydrates.
 These are just one of the many flavors you can make when you're in the mood for something sweet.

-A blend of almond and coconut flour stand-in for regular flour and stevia is used in place of the sugar.
+A blend of almond and coconut flour stands in for regular flour and stevia is used in place of the sugar.
 You can even make a little icing with some milk and sweetener.
 These cookies are packed with butter for a delicious crumbly texture.
 They hold their shape amazingly well after being cut out, so you won’t have to worry about the cookies spreading or turning into a different shape than you intended.
 It’s perfect for delicate snowflakes or Christmas trees.

 They are very delicate when hot, so make sure to allow them plenty of time to cool before serving!